 Manuka Health Clinic in Anchorage, Alaska is named for the beautiful Manuka flower (Leptospermum scopanum).
 This flowering plant in the myrtle family is native to New Zealand.
 Manuka honey has a generous amount of methylgloxal, which is why it is so coveted for its antimicrobial properties.

 While honey is a hobby, we are pretty sure that's not why you landed on our page.
-Our small clinic is just on the edge of Spenard in Midtown Anchorage.
+Our small colorful clinic, filled with second hand furniture, is just on the edge of Spenard in Midtown Anchorage.
 One block over and we would be in the cool, eclectic part of the city.
 Oh well!

-There are two of us here, Ginger Scoggin, PhD, DNP, ANP-C (researcher and doctor) and Gen Ellis (captain of the ship and handler).
-In our little world with colorful second- hand furniture, we work side by side with the most inspiring chronic Lyme-MSIDS patients.
+There are two of us, Ginger Scoggin, PhD, DNP, ANP-C (researcher and doctor) and Gen Ellis, NA (captain of the ship, nursing assistant and Ginger's handler).
+Together we work for and with the most inspiring chronic Lyme-MSIDS patients.

 Unfortunately, this syndrome is both serious and debilitating.
 I was introduced to Lyme disease by a classmate and friend (Dr. Ginger Savely...yup, there are 2 of us!) while doing virology research for my Doctorate at Case Western.
 At that time, I naively thought Ginger's work, while interesting, had nothing to do with Alaska.
 At that time, CDC had only two reportable cases of "Lyme disease" in the state, and there were no hard bodied black legged ticks up here.